Error Bounds for Variational Quantum Time Evolution

-We next introduce three examples that we will use to demonstrate the efficiency of the error bounds derived in Sec.~\ref{sec:error_bounds}, as well as, the impact of the implementation details discussed in Sec.~\ref{sec:methods}.
-All experiments prepare $\ket{\psi^{\omega}_t}$ with an ansatz as shown in Fig.~\ref{fig:effsu2}, adjusted to the number of qubits $n$ given by the respective Hamiltonian: \begin{enumerate}[(i)]
+In this, we demonstrate the efficiency of the error bounds derived in Sec.~\ref{sec:error_bounds}, as well as, the impact of the implementation details discussed in Sec.~\ref{sec:methods} and present an example that illustrates the importance of phase agnostic VarQTE error bounds.
+Unless otherwise stated, the experiments prepare $\ket{\psi^{\omega}_t}$ with an ansatz as shown in Fig.~\ref{fig:effsu2}, adjusted to the number of qubits $n$ given by the respective Hamiltonian: \begin{enumerate}[(i)]

 \item An illustrative example is considered with \begin{es} H_{\text{illustrative}} = Z\otimes X + X\otimes Z + 3 Z\otimes Z. \end{es} Hereby, the evolution time is $T=1$ and the initial parameters are chosen such that all parameters are set to $0$ except for the parameters of the last layer of $RY$ rotations which are chosen to be $\pi/2$.
 This gives $\ket{\psi_0}=\ket{++}$.